Paul Orndorff: Feud with Hulk Hogan; arm injury (1986–1987)

 Orndorff soon reunited with manager Heenan and again feuded with Hogan, and began using Hogan's theme music, "Real American", as his own entrance theme.
-Their matches included a memorable outdoor match in Toronto ("The Big Event") which drew an estimated 76,000 fans.
-After a series of matches with no clean outcome it was decided that Hogan and Orndorff would clash in a steel cage match on Saturday Night's Main Event IX.
-The cage match saw both Orndorff and Hogan climb over the top of the cage and touch the floor at the same time; heel referee Danny Davis, illegally at ringside, declared Orndroff the winner and assigned referee Joey Marella declared Hogan victorious.
+During the Hogan feud, Orndorff seriously injured his right arm in a weightlifting accident.
+Because he was in the middle of his big-money run with Hogan, he did not want to take the time off to have the surgery to properly treat it, opting instead to continue to wrestle.
+Their matches included a memorable outdoor match in Toronto at The Big Event which drew an estimated 76,000 fans.
+After a series of matches with no clean outcome it was decided that Hogan and Orndorff would clash in a steel cage match on Saturday Night's Main Event IX (which took place in December 1986 but aired in 1987).
+The cage match saw both Orndorff and Hogan climb over the top of the cage and touch the floor at the same time; heel referee Danny Davis, illegally at ringside, declared Orndorff the winner and assigned referee Joey Marella declared Hogan victorious.
 After reviewing the footage it was decided that it was a draw and the match was restarted.
 Once the match restarted, Hogan easily exited the cage to win the match following a leg drop, ending their feud.
 Their half-year-long feud is one of the most notable (and profitable) feuds in the history of pro wrestling.

+After the program with Hogan ended, Orndorff worked a reduced schedule for a few months.
+In March 1987, he teamed with King Kong Bundy in the Frank Tunney Sr. Memorial Tag Team Tournament, defeating Bob Orton and Don Muraco in the first round but losing to the Killer Bees in the semi-finals.
+During March, he briefly reprised his feud with Hogan on several house shows before taking time off because of the injury.
+While Orndorff was away from the WWF, Heenan brought in a new man "Ravishing" Rick Rude to take Orndorff's place in the Heenan Family.